minghaotao/Power-automate/README.md

 # Power-automate
 UPCEA 2022 Poster Presentation - Boosting your online administration efficiency by automating complex course operations for a large online program

-This would be addtional inforamtion how to autoamte data reports for assignment extension.
+This would be additional information on how to automate data reports for assignment extension.

 1. Reference the date sheet
-All the assignment extension reocrds are stored on the internal Google sheet, and we can't share some of information on the Public.
+All the assignment extension records are stored on the internal Google sheet, and we can't share some of the information with the Public.

       a.
-We created a new Google sheet and reference to the extension record sheet and filter out all the senstive informaiton.
+We created a new Google sheet and reference to the extension record sheet and filter out all the sensitive information.

        =IMPORTRANGE("your sheet url","Sheet1!A:H")